A review of import conditions for apiaceous crop seed for sowing

 We are conducting a review of import conditions for apiaceous crop seeds for sowing.
 This review is the first in a series of vegetable seed policy reviews, which includeApiaceae (carrot, celery, parsnip, etc.),Brassicaceae(cauliflower, cabbage, etc.), Cucurbitaceae(cucumber, melon, pumpkin, etc.)and Solanaceae(capsicum, eggplant, tomato, etc.) seed.

-Vegetable seeds are imported from all sources under our standard import conditions for seeds for sowing.
-Recent changes in risk profile of apiaceous crop seeds have prompted us to review the existing import conditions to ensure they adequately address biosecurity risks.
+Most vegetable seeds are currently imported under our standard import conditions for seeds for sowing.
+Recent changes to the risk profile of apiaceous crop seed have prompted us to review the existing import conditions to ensure they adequately address biosecurity risks.

 We will conduct the review in three key steps:

 - Review scientific information relevant to the groups of pests associated with apiaceous crop seed, and develop proposed risk management measures as per the Vegetable Seeds Policy Review.

 - Release the draft review on 12 September 2017, via Biosecurity Advice 2017-21 for a 60 day public consultation period, closing on 13 November 2017.